 Sales are recognised, net of returns and trade discounts, on transfer of significant risks and rewards of ownership to the buyer, which generally coincides with the delivery of goods to customers.
 Sales include excise duty but exclude sales tax and value added tax.

 Dividend

-Dividend Income is recognised when the Company's right to receive the dividend is established by the reporting date g.
-FIXED ASSETS, INTANGIBLE ASSETS AND CAPITAL WORK IN PROGRESS
+Dividend Income is recognised when the Company's right to receive the dividend is established by the reporting date.

 Interest

 Interest income is accounted on accrual basis.